How Do You Get out of a Timeshare Presentation?

 - Avoid drinking alcohol: Salespeople might offer free alcoholic drinks as part of the timeshare presentation.
 Whatever you do, resist drinking as it can make it much more difficult to keep your guard up and say no.

 - Cancel within 3 days: Federal law allows for a cooling-off period of three days during which the agreement can be canceled.
 Some states have even longer rescission periods.

 If you went to a timeshare presentation and closed a deal, later to find yourself filled with regret, know you’re not alone.
 Many timeshare owners regret their purchase and feel trapped.
 We’re here to help.

-EZ Exit Now is among the best timeshare exit companies in the country, and we offer a money back guarantee if we aren’t able to help you cancel your timeshare.
+EZ Exit Now is among the best timeshare exit companies in the country.
 We understand there are plenty of reasons why you may wish to let go of your timeshare, from rising maintenance costs to an inability to use the property.
 We’re proud to assist our clients and relieve them of their timeshare burden.